Layona1981/Bioinfo_BMMB_852/HW_12/README.md

 - `Quality`: Evaluate the variants' quality scores to determine their reliability.
 High-quality variants are more likely to be true positives.
 - `Comparative Analysis`: If you have multiple samples, compare the VCF files to identify common and unique variants across samples.

+### Note:
+- `Some codes were generated with the assistance of the 'Copilot' AI tool`